 And so it is that on a weekly basis they set-up with their harvested vegies at established pick-up locations, where members pack their own share of vegetables.
 It’s similar to being at a market but it’s already paid for with their membership, and there’s a chance for Mel and Declan to connect with the people who will be taking their vegies home to cook a meal that night.

-You can read more of Roly Poly Farm's story in our latest issue, on sale now.
+You can read more of Roly Poly Farm's story in our Early Spring issue (#119), available now.

 What is CSA?

 Community-supported agriculture (CSA) is a model of food production and distribution that directly connects farmers and eaters – people buy shares in a farm’s projected harvest in advance and for a set period (a season, or a year, for example) and receive regular deliveries.

 CSA started in the 1970s in Japan by organic vegetable farmers and is now widespread and growing around the world.
 It is based on the Principles of Teikei (1978):

 - deepening friendly relationships